Rodrigokaki/flutter-practice-mvc/README.md

 # aula_mvc

-A new Flutter project.
+Flutter practice

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is for training purposes.

 A few resources to get you started if this is your first Flutter project: